 Hartsburg is a tiny town located in the state of Missouri.
 With a population of 138 people and just one neighborhood, Hartsburg is the 532nd largest community in Missouri.
-Hartsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Hartsburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Hartsburg real estate is some of the most expensive in Missouri, although Hartsburg house values don't compare to the most expensive real estate in the U.S.

-Hartsburg is a blue-collar town, with 38.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hartsburg, you'll notice that it is more blue-collar than most other communities in America.
+38.60% of Hartsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hartsburg is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Hartsburg who work in personal care services (14.04%), farm management occupations (14.04%), and law enforcement and fire fighting (10.53%).

 Of important note, Hartsburg is also a town of artists.
 Hartsburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hartsburg’s character.